jpaulm/javafbp-websockets/README.md

 - start `TestWebSockets`
 - open `src/main/resources/scripts/chat1.html` and/or `src/main/resources/scripts/chat2.html` with your favorite web browser

-It seems that Eclipse does not allow selecting the browser for the `chatx` scripts, so you need to go into Windows File Explorer, and select a web browser.
+Eclipse does not allow selecting the browser for the `chatx` scripts, *within* Eclipse, so you need to go into Windows File Explorer, and select a web browser.

 There are two `chatx` scripts to allow you to test multiple concurrent users.
+Let's say you select `chat1.html`:

 At this point you should see something like:
 ![chat1](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/Screen.png "Initial output of chat1")